Louis Alexandre Raimon: Biography

 Alexandre was born on 6 September 1922 in Saint-Tropez, France.
 In 1938, he began working as an apprentice at a hair salon in Cannes (French Riviera).
 He soon became the head apprentice ("premier garçon") of his mentor Antoine de Paris.
-In this salon, he met Andrée Banaudi, to whom he remained married until his death.
+In this salon he met Andrée Banaudi, to whom he remained married until his death.

 In 1946, he became famous for his masterpiece, the coiffure of Begum Om Habibeh Aga Khan (Yvette Labrousse) for her wedding with Aga Khan III.
-That same year, he originated the chignon as art form, with different twists on the classic style.
-Later, for a 1961 dinner given at the Chateau de Versailles by Général de Gaulle in honour of the President of the USA John F. Kennedy, Alexandre would put diamonds in Jackie Kennedy's chignon.
+In that year he originated the chignon as art form, with different twists on the classic style.
+Later, for a 1961 dinner given at the Chateau de Versailles by Général de Gaulle in honour of the U.S. President John F. Kennedy, Alexandre would put diamonds in Jackie Kennedy's chignon.

-He worked for over 40 years with the masters of French haute couture: (Coco Chanel, Yves Saint-Laurent, Hubert de Givenchy, Christian Dior, Karl Lagerfeld, Madame Grès, Pierre Balmain, Gianfranco Ferré Jean-Paul Gaultier and Thierry Mugler).
+He worked for over 40 years with the masters of French haute couture: Coco Chanel, Yves Saint-Laurent, Hubert de Givenchy, Christian Dior, Karl Lagerfeld, Madame Grès, Pierre Balmain, Gianfranco Ferré, Jean-Paul Gaultier and Thierry Mugler.
 Like them, he became a well-known symbol of French elegance.

 In 1952, he opened a salon jointly with the Carita sisters.
 Five years later, in 1957, he opened his own salon on the Rue du Faubourg Saint Honoré in Paris.
 Jean Cocteau, his friend, designed his logo, nicknaming him "le Sphinx de la Coiffure".
 Later, in 1982, he opened a second salon, Avenue Matignon, in Paris.